Stories by Storie

 You can grab all of the freebies mentioned above here.
 I hope you enjoy them!

 Please note – I do update this resource to show the current school year.
-If it hasn’t been updated by the time you need it, drop a comment below and I’ll try to update it soon.
+If it hasn’t been updated by the time you need it, either send me an email or drop a comment below and I’ll try to update it soon.

 If you don’t already have a copy of Last Day Blues in your school or classroom library, you can find it on Amazon.